When Will Smithfield Market Close?

 2. What will happen to the traders?

-If Smithfield Market were to close, the fate of its traders would depend on the decisions made market authorities.
-Efforts would likely be made to relocate the traders to alternative locations, ensuring their businesses can continue to thrive.
+If Smithfield Market were to close, the fate of its traders would depend on the decisions made market authorities and potential relocation plans.
+Efforts would likely be made to support the traders during the transition.